leogout/SeoBundle/README.md

 }
 ```

-Then, register it as a service and add it a `leogout_seo.generator` tag ans a custom tag:
+Then, register it as a service and add it a `leogout_seo.generator` tag and a custom alias.
+Don't forget the `@leogout_seo.builder` dependency:
 ```yaml
 services:
     app.seo_generator.my_tags: